Additive bases and flows in graphs: Two proofs of (versions of) Theorem

-We now give two proofs of Theorem~\ref{thm:lyon}.
+We now give two proofs of (versions of) Theorem~\ref{thm:lyon}.
 The first one is a direct application of Corollary~\ref{cor:zerosum}, but requires a stronger assumption on the edge-connectivity of $G$ ($24p^2-54p+28$ instead of $6p^2-14p+8$ for the second proof).

 \emph{First proof of Theorem~\ref{thm:lyon}.} We fix some arbitrary orientation $\vec{G}=(V,\vec{E})$ of $G$ and denote the vertices of $G$ by $v_1,\ldots,v_n$.
 The number of edges of $G$ is denoted by $m$.
 For each arc $\vec{e}=(v_i,v_j)$ of $\vec{G}$, we associate $\vec{e}$ to a vector $x_e \in (\bZ_p^n)_0$ in which the $i^{th}$-entry is equal to $f(e)\pmod p$, the $j^{th}$-entry is equal to $-f(e)\pmod p$ and all the remaining entries are equal to $0\pmod p$.